 All International students enrolled in courses at the Colorado School of Mines are required to enroll in the SHIP.
 Please complete this enrollment form to enroll.

 This requirement applies to all International Students (excludes International Scholars who have been awarded research, teaching or faculty appointments).

-International students who have government, embassy or US-based company sponsorships may be able to waive out of the SHIP.
-This can only be done with a paper waiver which needs to be turned in to the Student Health Benefits Office, located on the second floor in the W. Lloyd Wright Student Wellness Center.
+International students who have government, embassy or US-based company sponsorships may be able to complete this waiver form to out of the SHIP.
+These forms must be turned in to the Student Health Benefits Office, located on the second floor in the W. Lloyd Wright Student Wellness Center.

 International students should have the same access to high quality health care as domestic students.
 It is the fair and right thing to do for students who are guests in the U.S. and are thousands of miles away from home.

 “The cost of health care in the United States (U.S.), while it is of high quality, is also expensive.
 You simply may not get the best treatment if you cannot prove that you have the ability to pay the bills.
 Without insurance, you could also face financial ruin if you have a serious accident or illness.
 This, in turn, could prevent you from completing your studies in the U.S.”

 Healthgram on the United States: A Guide for International Students & Scholars to Wellness and Health Care.
 Joint publication of NAFSA: Association of International Educators and ACHA, American College Health Association, pg 6.

 Health insurance is important to anyone living in the United States.
 Health care in the U.S. is very expensive and insurance is the best way to be certain that expenses are covered.
 Unpaid medical bills damage the relationship between the community and students as well as damage the reputation of students as a whole.

 Many care providers will not provide health care to someone who does not have insurance, or they will ask for full payment at the time of service.
 Insurance takes care of expenses and assures both the doctor and the patient that bills will be paid.